Hasna92/MasterMind_Game/README.md

 HOW TO PLAY:

 In this game - you have a set number of guesses to guess a color code.
-The color code is set by the GameConfiguration class, along with the number of guesses a player has, and how long the code is: ie. 4 guesses, 5 guesses, 6 guesses.
+The color code is set by the GameConfiguration class, along with the number of guesses a player has, and how long the code is: ie. 4 colors, 5 colors, 6 colors, etc.

 Guesses are case sensitive.
 Also, a guess of "HISTORY" will show status of current game board, ie: all previous guesses and their feedback.
 Feedback returns black and white pegs.